pixelmatix/smartmatrix-docs/SmartMatrix/docs/shield-sd.md

 Note that the side with the MicroSD slot is the top side of the board.

 #### I2C Resistors
 If you plan to use an I2C connector in your circuit, and you need pull-up resistors (some I2C peripherals include pull-up resistors already) solder the resistors first.
 If you're not sure, set them aside and you can always add them later on.

+If you're using these pins for something other than I2C, you probably don't need or want the pull-up resistors on the pins.
+If you are using I2C and your peripheral already has pull-up resistors, it shouldn't break anything, but it may slow down the maximum I2C bus speed as it will now take more current to drive a 0V signal on these lines.

 > ![Resistor Position](photos/SdAssembly/01-IMG_6149.jpg)